Lotte-a/Accessibility-training/README.md

 The Accessibility training is not online available yet

 ## Installation
-Would you like to look at the sourcecode of the Change My Mind project?
+Would you like to look at the sourcecode of the Accessibility training project?
 Clone the repository and run the code.

 ## Technologies
-    HTML 5
+    HTML5
     SCSS
     JavaScript
     React